-Trump Considered An Invasion of Venezuela, The Independent Says
+Trump Considered An Invasion Of Venezuela, ‘The Independent’ Reports

 — TIME (@TIME) July 4, 2018

 In his initial meeting with then U.S. Secretary of State Rex Tillerson and national security advisor Herbert McMaster in the Oval Office last August, President Trump defended the nation’s previous successful record of gunboat diplomacy in the region, citing the invasions of Panama and Grenada in the 1980s.
-Tillerson and McMaster vehemently opposed the notion, advising the President that the mere suggestion of force would risk losing hard-won support and political capital amongst Latin American governments, currently riding a natural crest of opposition to Nicolas Maduro’s already embattled regime as Venezuela’s situation worsens.
+Tillerson and McMaster vehemently opposed the notion, advising the president that the mere suggestion of force would risk losing hard-won support and political capital amongst Latin American governments currently riding a natural crest of opposition to Nicolas Maduro’s already embattled regime as Venezuela’s situation worsens.

 The White House declined any invitation to speak on the matter, with a National Security Council spokesman simply reiterating that the United States would not remove any potential action from the table.